commercelayer/commercelayer-docs-api/resources/sku_options/create_sku_option.md

 ---
-description: How to create A sku option via API
+description: How to create a sku option via API
 ---

-# Create A sku option
+# Create a sku option

 To create a new sku option, send a `POST` request to the `/api/sku_options` endpoint, passing the resource arguments in the request body.